 As Quality of Service (QoS) key metrics, latency and jitter are often considered the basic benchmark indicators by network administrators, operators, and engineers.
 However the definition of these terms can vary according to the RFC standard.

 This White Paper clarifies terms such as latency, jitter, inter-frame gap, latency resolution, speed mismatch, latency over time, and distribution.
-It presents how Xena interprets and implements time measurements, and explains how to test latency testing using Xena’s traffic generation solutions.
+It presents how Xena interprets and implements time measurements, and explains how to test latency testing using Xena’s Ethernet traffic generation and analysis solutions.